 Today I’m going to show you how to automate all your tasks so you won’t have to set reminders or manage your sales team every day manually.
 How does that sound to you [name]?”

 This structure gives the prospect context of what you are about to show them and how it is relevant.
 Ending the introduction with a question is a technique used to engage your prospects’ attention.

 Tie the features to the pain points

-Your product demo shouldn’t delve into every little feature and detail of your solution.
+Your SaaS product demo shouldn’t delve into every little feature and detail of your solution.
 Identify the primary pain points your client has, and tie a product feature to each one.

 According to Rachel Shekhtman, VP Sales (Growth) at Namagoo, you should even try to remind your prospect regularly of their own pain while using their own words.